 The above Black Limestone is from the Kota region and has been laid for over a year - as you can see it still holds it's black colour when wet.
 Really poor Limestone completely fades within months, and it's almost impossible to tell at a glance what the quality of the limestone is going to be.
 We cannot make it clear enough that it's super important to see the quality for yourself in any form of display to check you are getting a material that is the best in its class.

 The long and short of it is this - Black Limestone does fade.
 There is no way around it.
-Limestone paving as a geological component is susceptible to the elements and as a result will fade over time regardless.
+Limestone paving as a geological component is susceptible to the elements and as a result, will fade over time regardless.
 Because of the original depth of colour of Black Limestone, it is very noticeable when it does start to fade.
-Alternatives such as Blue Limestone (Left, below) and Yellow Limestone (Right, below), also fade over time but the colour stands up to it a little better.
+Alternatives such as Blue Limestone and Yellow Limestone - below - also fade over time but the colour stands up to it a little better.

 There's really no way around it.
 If you want a dark, affordable stone, Black Limestone is the answer.
 But you will have to spend time and effort maintaining the colour in a variety of ways.

-Popular wisdom would simply advise you just avoided Black Limestone altogether, but we do not think it is as extreme as that.
-It's simply a case of being aware of the material and it's behaviours, and therefore what may be expected of you in the future to maintain it's colour.
+Popular wisdom would simply advise you to just avoid Black Limestone altogether, but we do not think it is as extreme as that.
+It's simply a case of being aware of the material and its behaviours and deciding whether you are able to accommodate it.

 The first treatment won't protect the stone forever.
 The stone will need a top-up of the sealer every 12-18 months to ensure it stays fully impregnated and is immune to the blight of faded Black Limestone.

-You can find a black limestone paving sealer that will do the job here: https://primethorpepaving.co.uk/primethorpe-paving-colour-enchancer-sealer.html
+You can find a black limestone paving sealer that will do the job here.

 If you were looking for advice on sealing other types of stone also, you can see our complete guide here: Do You Need To Seal Natural Stone Paving?

-Have you already purchased Black Limestone which has faded?
+Have you purchased Black Limestone which has faded?

 Also not a problem!
 There is a specialist product on the market that was developed thanks to the outbreak of this Black Limestone 'curse'.
 It is called Back-to-Black Limestone from Azpects and is designed to bring your black limestone paving slabs back to life.
 You can see a full demonstration here: